esccode/esccode.github.io/_posts/2016-08-29-English-News.md

 The children traveled across four countries before they could meet with their families again.
 According to Ukrainian officials, Russia illegally **deported** nearly 19,500 children since February last year.

 *Difficult words*: **rescue mission** (an operation to find and bring to safety people in a difficult situation), **reunite** (to come together again), **deport** (to make someone leave a country).

+## UK public alert system -- level 2

+>*14-04-2023*
+On Sunday 23dr April at 3pm, milions of mobile phones in the UK will make a loud sound and vibrate as part of a test for a new public alert system which the government created.

+The purpose of this system is to be used in **emergencies** like floods and wildfires.
+The sound will be similar to a normal incoming call, but it will last for 10 seconds and will sound like a **siren**.
+Only people with 4G and 5G mobile phones will receive the message, sound, and vibration.
+The timing of this test happens during important events like the London marathon and two Premier League footbol matches.
+Some people worry that the alert could distract drivers and also reveal the location of secret phones which some people at risk use to protect themselves.

+*Difficult words:* **emergency** (a dangerous situation), **siren** (a device which makes a loud noise in case of danger), **alert** (quick warning of danger or problem).

 ## Reference